What is an HMO?

 On 17 July 2018, Southampton City Council approved a new HMO Additional Licensing scheme covering Bevois, Bargate, Portswood and Swaythling wards.
 This scheme came into force on 1 October 2018.

 We are continually trying to identify properties in the city that meet the criteria for licensing, but remain unlicensed.

 The public register of all Houses in Multiple Occupation that have been licensed is attached below.
 Properties are only included on the register once the final licence certificates have been issued.

 This information has been disclosed to you under General Licence.
 For information regarding this please read this document.

 You can view them on our HMO licensing - public register (summary PDF) document.

-If you have any information about HMOs that you believe may require a licence but do not appear on the register, contact the HMO Licensing Team via email at email@example.com
+If you have any information about HMOs that you believe may require a licence but do not appear on the register, contact the HMO Licensing Team.

-Further information on HMOs is available in out Frequently Asked Questions document.
+Further information on HMOs is available in our Frequently Asked Questions.